ryanricard/lemonade-app/README.md

 1. View your app in your browser

     [http://localhost:5001](http://localhost:5001)

 ## What's going on?

-* The [web.js](/web.js) file is the only server-side script, and it's basically serving up static client-side content in the `public` directory.
+* The [web.js](/web.js) file is the only server-side code (running in Node.js), and it's basically serving up static client-side content out of the `public` directory.

-* The [index.html](/public/index.html) and [index.css](/public/css/index.css) files provide the layout and styling of the web app.
-The real magic happens in [index.js](/public/js/index.js).
+* The [public/index.html](/public/index.html) file is essentially the entire client-side app.
+The HTML in the page provides the layout, the `<style>` block provides the CSS styling.
+The real magic happens in `<script>` block that contains the client-side JavaScript.

-* When the page first loads, [index.js](/public/js/index.js) makes an AJAX call to the [Lemonade Stand API](http://api.lemonade.targetrad.com/location/today) to get today's location of the stand.
+* When the page first loads, that JavaScript code makes an AJAX call to the [Lemonade Stand API](http://api.lemonade.targetrad.com/location/today) to get today's location of the stand.

   **NOTE:** That API is just for demo purposes and actually randomly returns one of a handful of locations with each call.
 The API is a Heroku app and you can see its source code [here](https://github.com/TargetRAD/lemonade-api).